EthanMM0/StockAppProject/StockAppProject/README.md

-The Code will create 2 json files files, these files will be state.json and price_data.json.
+The Code will create 2 json files, these files will be state.json and price_data.json.

 the state.json will be holding the trend data for the hgih/low trend values and the file will also contain the values for prediction